CowboyH/MTurn-Seg/README.md

 # MTurn-Seg: A Large-Scale Bilingual Medical Benchmark for Multi-Turn Reasoning Segmentation
 Official repository for “MTurn-Seg: A Large-Scale Bilingual Medical Benchmark for Multi-Turn Reasoning Segmentation (BIBM 2025)”.
+This project’s showcase page is still under construction.
+You can check the current version here: [https://cowboyh.github.io/MTurn-Seg/](https://cowboyh.github.io/MTurn-Seg/).
+Some sections currently contain placeholder/demo content from the template and may not directly reflect this project.
 ## Authors
 **Haitao Nie***, **Yimeng Zheng***, **Ying Ye***, **Bin Xie**†
 Artificial Intelligence and Robotics Laboratory (AIRLab),